hilaryzen/MKS22X-MarioKart/README.md

 5/25

 Kayla: Today, I started to code the different screens.
-I was able to make the start screen and started to use mouseClicked and kart select screen - choose color, shape, name and updates the spinning kart to your right hovering userinput for name gradient text/font
+I was able to make the start screen and began the kart selection screen as well.
+I experimented with mouseClicked, text, stroke, font, etc.  The background for the kart selection screen is a gradient.
+The player can now enter in their desired username (userinput/can delete as well) and pick the color for their kart (hover over the color you want and the spinning kart to your right would get updated)